Knowledge transfer process from the Engineer perspective

 --

-It was at that moment I realized that I needed a plan and decided to search for articles with a similar topic in order to organize my sessions more accordingly and with a definite structure.
+At that moment, I needed a plan and decided to search for information with a similar topic to organize my sessions.

-Now I want to share my knowledge and practical experience in transferring knowledge from one QA engineer to another.
+Now, I want to share my knowledge and practical experience in transferring knowledge from one engineer to another.

-Knowledge transfer is a systematic process for capturing critical knowledge from senior members to share or distribute their knowledge and skills to the employees within an organization for varying reasons.
-There are so many reasons to capture knowledge, like onboarding new hires, transfer of the finished project to a support, or expanding knowledge within a team or company, etc. All of these reasons require a particular volume of knowledge to be transferred.
-How much and what kind of knowledge depends on the goals of the desired outcome.
+Knowledge transfer is a systematic process for capturing critical knowledge from senior members to share or distribute their knowledge and skills to other employees.
+There are many reasons to capture knowledge, like onboarding new hires, transferring the finished project to support, expanding knowledge within a team or company, etc. All of these reasons require a particular volume of knowledge.
+How much knowledge is needed and what kind of knowledge is needed depends on the goals of the desired outcome.

-When knowledge is transferred from one team member to another, it becomes stored and ultimately enhances the company’s competitiveness, which allows situations to be avoided with knowledge-bottlenecks when the only person with critical knowledge on projects becomes unavailable and the whole process hangs.
+Transferred knowledge ultimately enhances the company’s competitiveness and avoids bottlenecks when the only person with critical knowledge on projects becomes unavailable, and the whole process hangs.

 Knowledge Transfer plan and learning styles

-Very important aspects to consider when developing a knowledge transfer plan is the different learning styles.
+The different learning styles are fundamental so it is important to consider them when developing a knowledge transfer plan.
 Visual learners prefer pictures and diagrams.
 So videos, webinars, and infographics will become useful data transfer tools.
 Auditory learners prefer to listen to information, so audio lectures are an obvious means of communication.
-Other employees will be reading and writing learners who will have a natural preference for quizzes, checklists, and wikis.
-Finally, kinesthetic learners prefer to acquire knowledge by doing simulations and role plays, as well as mentoring.
+Other employees will be reading and writing learners who naturally prefer quizzes, checklists, and wikis.
+Finally, kinesthetic learners prefer to acquire knowledge through simulations, role plays, and mentoring.

-The knowledge transfer plan should take into account these different learning styles and should offer different ways to transfer to the recipient the knowledge necessary to fulfill their role in the project.
+The knowledge transfer plan should take into account these different learning styles and offer different ways to transfer the information.

-I understand that this part is easier to say than do, and people perceive transmit information differently, so I want to consider several ways on how knowledge can be organized:
+I understand that this part is easier to say than do, and people perceive and transmit information differently, so I want to consider several ways in which knowledge can be organized:

 Documentation.
-Project documentation is the most efficient way to pass the knowledge between team members.
+Project documentation is the most efficient way to communicate knowledge between team members.
 The biggest problem with documentation is that it becomes outdated super-fast.
 Team members not only need to create it but also keep it updated.
-Try to minimize the number of things that should be documented by avoiding mistakes, making your software easy to understand (inline commenting, workflows, checklists, etc.).

 Team code reviews.
-Team members check code written by colleagues for any logical errors and mistakes, as well as its compliance with the requirements.
-This method helps less experienced team members to learn the code base and new techniques and technologies.
-The code review stimulates communication around the structure of code, style, and architecture as a natural part of the working day, this also increases the quality of the project, as more people are familiar with the code base.
-Code reviews pretty effectively distribute project-specific knowledge within the team.
+Team members check the code written by colleagues for any logical errors and mistakes and its compliance with the requirements.
+This method helps less experienced team members learn the code base, new techniques, and technologies.
+The code review stimulates communication around the structure of code, style, and architecture as a natural part of the working day, this also increases the quality of the project as more people are familiar with the code base.
+Code reviews are a pretty effective way to distribute project-specific knowledge within the team.

 Q&A sessions.
 Questions are the interactive element of your knowledge transfer process.
-Such sessions allow filling gaps and drawing new ideas for topics that have not yet been covered in the plan.
-If the team members are distributed in various locations, and face-to-face interaction is impossible, then online screen-sharing, live chat, email, and on-call support is a handy way to answer any questions that may come up during the knowledge transfer period.
+Such sessions allow filling gaps and drawing new ideas for topics yet to be covered in the plan.
+Suppose the team members are distributed in various locations, making face-to-face interaction impossible.
+In that case, online screen-sharing, live chat, email, and on-call support are handy ways to answer any questions that may come up during the knowledge transfer period.
 Such sessions could be recorded and re-played later if needed.

 Simulation.
-Technology has allowed the simulation to become a primary and effective way of knowledge transfer.
-Depending on the project specifics, videos and training courses with 3D animation can be used to simulate specific functions and tasks.
+Technology has allowed simulation to become a primary and effective way of knowledge transfer.
+Depending on the project specifics, videos and training courses can show specific functions and tasks.
 This is a great way to provide a “hands-on” experience in a controlled environment.

 The right questions when creating a plan